 - Wilderness Family Naturals

-Unfortunately, Bob’s Red Mill almond and coconut flours do not work in my recipes.
-Nor do the brands Let’s Do Organic and Coconut Secret.
+Bob’s Red Mill, Let’s Do Organic, and Coconut Secret flours do not work in my recipes.

-If you want to dive into the world of Paleo baking, almond flour and coconut flour are great ingredients.
-They’re highly nutritious, easy to use, and make for fantastic Paleo baked goods and treats!
-For many, including myself, these grain-free flours are easier to digest than wheat flour, or starchy gluten-free flours such as rice flour, buckwheat flour, teff flour, or tapioca flour.
+If you want to dive into the world of paleo baking, almond flour and coconut flour are my favorite ingredients.
+They’re highly nutritious, easy to use, and result in fantastic paleo baked goods and treats!
+I can digest these grain-free flours far more easily than wheat flour, or starchy gluten-free flours such as rice flour, buckwheat flour, teff flour, or tapioca flour.

-I discovered almond flour in 2001 and started using coconut flour a couple of years after that.
-My goal?
-To turn all of my favorite recipes from childhood into grain-free classics for my then toddler (newly diagnosed with celiac), who was following a strict grain-free diet.
+Since I went grain-free in 2001, my goal has been to turn all of my favorite recipes from childhood into grain-free classics for my then toddler (who was newly diagnosed with celiac), he followed a strict grain-free diet for several years.

 If you’re looking for recipes using either of these flours, be sure to check out my almond flour recipes as well as my coconut flour recipes.
 If you are nut-free, take a look at my nut-free recipes.
 I hope you enjoy baking with these fantastic flours as much as I have for the last 15 years!